Gopinathsgn/OpenStockIndia/README.md

 ## 🙏 Acknowledgements

-- Finnhub for accessible market data
+### OpenStockIndia Fork Acknowledgements
+- **[Open Dev Society](https://github.com/Open-Dev-Society)** - For creating the original OpenStock project that serves as the foundation for this India Edition
+- **[OpenStock Original Project](https://github.com/Open-Dev-Society/OpenStock)** - The upstream open-source stock market tracking platform

+### Technology & Service Acknowledgements
-- TradingView for embeddable market widgets
+- TradingView for embeddable market widgets configured for Indian markets
+- Alpha Vantage for providing comprehensive BSE stock data API that powers serarch
+- Finnhub for accessible market data and news
 - shadcn/ui, Radix UI, Tailwind CSS, Next.js community
 - Inngest for dependable background jobs and workflows
 - Better Auth for simple and secure authentication
 - All contributors who make open tools possible

-— Built openly, for everyone, forever free.
-Open Dev Society.
+— Built openly, for Indian investors, forever free.

-> © Open Dev Society.
-This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit the original authors.
+> **Fork License Notice:** This is a fork of OpenStock by Open Dev Society.
+Both the original project and this fork are licensed under AGPL-3.0.
+If you modify, redistribute, or deploy this software (including as a web service), you must release your source code under the same license and credit both the original OpenStock authors (Open Dev Society) and OpenStockIndia contributors.

 ## Our Honourable Contributors
 - [ravixalgorithm](https://github.com/ravixalgorithm) - Developed the entire application from the ground up, including authentication, UI design, API and AI integration, and deployment.
 - [Priyanshuu00007](https://github.com/Priyanshuu00007) - Created the official OpenStock logo and contributed to the project’s visual identity.
 - [chinnsenn](https://github.com/chinnsenn) - Set up Docker configuration for the repository, ensuring a smooth development and deployment process.
 - [koevoet1221](https://github.com/koevoet1221) - Resolved MongoDB Docker build issues, improving the project’s overall stability and reliability.

+### OpenStockIndia (India Edition) Contributors
+- [Gopinathsgn](https://github.com/Gopinathsgn) - Created OpenStockIndia fork with comprehensive Indian BSE market support, integrated Alpha Vantage API for BSE stock search, developed Indian stock screener interface, implemented ETF heatmap for Indian ETFs, added popular BSE stocks feature, and configured localized experience for Indian investors.

 ## Special thanks
 Huge thanks to [Adrian Hajdin (JavaScript Mastery)](https://github.com/adrianhajdin) — his excellent Stock Market App tutorial was instrumental in building OpenStock for the open-source community under the Open Dev Society.